 Our teens come because they love Midrasha, many describe it as “the best part of my week.”

-If you know a teen who might be interested in checking out Oakland Midrasha, please contact us to arrange for a visit or to ask for registration information.
+If you know a teen who might be interested in checking out out Berkeley-Oakland Midrasha, please contact us to arrange for a visit or to ask for registration information.
 Teens are welcome to join Midrasha mid-year, it’s not too late!
-Please visit http://www.oaklandmidrasha.org/index.html to check out the Oakland Midrasha website or contact Rabbi Jennifer Flan at firstname.lastname@example.org.
+Please register at http://www.midrasha.org/registration-2017-2018 or contact them at http://www.midrasha.org/contact.